Alpha Through Analysis ®

 ARAM ECIO Risk Targeting Models

-Our systematic portfolio construction is top down, using Risk Targeting to construct portfolios.
-Our quant techniques reduce 1000+ ETF portfolios into risk and return parameters for portfolio construction, to maximize returns for a Risk Target.
+Our systematic portfolio construction is top down, using Risk Targeting.
+Our quant techniques "factorize" 1000+ ETF portfolios into risk and return parameters for portfolio construction.

-TradFi owns individual securities, and its bottom up (Graham-Dodd) Risk DNA biases to liquid and 'safe' assets (UST, IG, Large Cap Equities), using techniques of security selection and diversification for risk management, and fears other asset classes.
-Trad-Fi is based on illiquid-markets- thinking and has not recognized recent improvements in liquidity.
+Trad-Fi owns individual securities, and its bottom-up Risk DNA biases to liquid and 'safe' assets (UST, IG, Large Cap Equities), using techniques of security selection and diversification for risk management, and fears other asset classes.
+Trad-Fi has not recognized recent improvements in liquidity, and is based on a presumption of illiquid markets.

 ECIO 3.6 Models - these are here to provide continuity and comparisons, and to demonstrate the order-of-magnitude improvements in the new models.
 These are based on our prior Risk Models, that targeted the risk of specific benchmarks (AGG, S&P, Risk-Parity).